What is grassroots marketing?

 In a way, it’s a big form of social proof.
 Your niche audience is endorsing you by spreading your message.
 It brings with it more trust and validation in a day and age where consumer trust is a big factor in purchasing decisions.

-And, these niche groups that grassroots marketing target are often harder to reach through traditional PPC campaigns.
+And, these niche groups are often harder to reach through traditional PPC campaigns.

 How to Start a Grassroots Marketing Campaign